President of Kenya

 The president of the Republic of Kenya (Rais wa Jamhuri ya Kenya) is the head of state and head of government of the Republic of Kenya.
-The President is also the head of the executive branch of the Government of Kenya and is the commander-in-chief of the Kenya Defence Forces.
+The president is also the head of the executive branch of the Government of Kenya and is the commander-in-chief of the Kenya Defence Forces.
+The country's current president is William Ruto since 13 September 2022.

 History

-Kenya's pre-independence constitution was based on the standard "Lancaster House template" used for the former British colonies in Africa, subject to early amendments.
-It was replaced in 1969.

-Under the Independence Constitution, the British monarch, Queen Elizabeth II, was the country's head of state, represented locally by a Governor-General of Kenya, who was the head of government.
-In 1964, the year after the country gained independence from Britain, the 1963 Constitution was amended to make the country a republic, with the President now serving as both head of state and head of government.
+On 12 December 1964, the Republic of Kenya was proclaimed, and Jomo Kenyatta became Kenya's first president.

-Kenya has had a total of 5 presidents since independence, in successive order: Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki, Uhuru Kenyatta, and the incumbent, William Ruto, who was inaugurated on 13 September 2022.
-Moi remains the country's longest serving President, having served for a total of 24 years.
+Kenya has had a total of five presidents since establishment, in successive order: Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki, Uhuru Kenyatta, and the incumbent, William Ruto, who was inaugurated on 13 September 2022.
+Moi remains the country's longest serving president, having served for a total of 24 years.

 Qualifications and election to office

-According to the current Constitution, if a person wishes to be elected as President, the following qualifications must be met:
+According to the current Constitution, if a person wishes to be elected as president, the following qualifications must be met: